LiveWithTrance/DS5690Presentation/README.md

 ### Rotary Positional Embedding (RoPE)

-RoPE is used for for Baichuan 2-7B.
+RoPE is used for for Baichuan 2-7B.(Su et al., 2021)

 Rotary Position Embedding (RoPE) is a concept used within transformer architectures to encode the absolute position of tokens in a sequence.
 Unlike traditional position embeddings that add a separate positional vector to each token, RoPE incorporates positional information directly into the attention mechanism of the transformer model.